-- + Evaluate your system for risk resulting from the use of obsolete technology.
+- + Evaluate your 911 system for risk resulting from the use of obsolete technology.

-- + Advocate for NG911to-FirstNet national standards to ensure interoperability.
+- + Engage with 911 and public safety leaders to learn more about local and nationwide efforts to plan for and implement applications and software that will allow data sharing across the two separate networks.

-- + Assess your progress on state or regional GIS databases -- an essential component to NG911 deployment.
+- + Assess your progress on state or regional GIS databases - an essential component to NG911 deployment.

 - + Review the FCC's

 TFOPA NG911

 Readiness Scorecard

 and Self Assessment

 for information on

 governance, GIS,

 routing and other

 important elements of

 NG911.
 See Resources.